 Denise Wilson

-Denise has chaired many construction and community committees including M5 East Air Quality Committee, Lane Cove Tunnel Air Quality Committee, Westlink M7, Legacy Way (QLD), Kurnell Desalination Plant and the Sydney Cross City Tunnel at the height of its controversial opening.
+Denise has chaired many construction and community committees including the M5 East Air Quality Committee, Lane Cove Tunnel Air Quality Committee, Westlink M7, Legacy Way (QLD), Kurnell Desalination Plant and the Sydney Cross City Tunnel at the height of its controversial opening.